eralcacer/portfolio-web-enrique/README.md

-# Getting Started with Create React App
+# Portfolio Template Website with TypeScript and React

 This is my portfolio's source code.
 It is a single-page website with multiple sections:
 	-Welcome/Introduction section